 Vomiting usually means a tummy upset but it can also be a sign of other illnesses.
 If your dog has been vomiting frequently or seems weak and lethargic, always contact your vet.
 For adult pets that remain bright and keen to eat, you can follow the advice below.
 However, if vomiting persists for more than a day or if your dog seems unwell, contact the vet.

 Do not let your dog drink too much at once.
 Drinking lots of water tends to result in further vomiting with the risk of dehydration.
 Give cooled, boiled water little and often.

-Do not feed until at least 12 hours after the last episode, then offer small amounts of a white meat diet such as boiled chicken or boiled fish (cod or coley), with white rice.
+If your pet is vomiting and unable to keep food down, you can try missing one meal, although still allow access to water.
+Then, offer small amounts of a white meat diet such as boiled chicken or boiled fish (cod or coley), with white rice.
 Provided there is no further vomiting, offer small amounts every two hours for the first day and then larger quantities less often for the next couple of days.
 If all remains well, start to mix in the usual diet.

 Important – always consult your vet if you have a puppy with vomiting or diarrhoea.

 Many elderly dogs develop longstanding conditions, which, at times, may need home nursing.
 Monitor carefully and, if the bad times are beginning to outweigh the good, consider the options carefully.
 Discuss with your vet or contact our Pet Bereavement Support Service (see Time to say goodbye).
 Always notify the vet of any changes in the condition of a pet with a longstanding illness.